 - Improve the performance of collection, treatment and distribution infrastructures.

 On our planet Earth, the absolute amount of freshwater remains roughly constant, but climate change is altering its distribution, making it more extreme and irregular.
-We have a similar amount of precipitation, but it is distributed unevenly and is more intense for less time, making it harder to collect and store efficiently, causing it to run off, mix with unwanted elements and thus become polluted.
+We have a similar amount of precipitation, but it is distributed unevenly and is more intense for less time, making it harder to collect and store efficiently, leading to run-off, mixing with unwanted elements and thus contamination.
 Unfortunately, it is no longer possible, except in very specific cases, to increase the availability of the water resource.

 In the 60s to 90s of the last century, a great effort was made in this sense, with the construction of around 800 new large dams in Spain.
 In total, these provide a capacity of some 56,000 hm3 , compared to the 99,000 hm3/year average contribution received by the rivers and the nearly 30,000 hm3/year necessary to meet all demands3 (67% for crop irrigation)4 5.
 We are the fifth country in the world after China, the United States, India and Japan in terms of the number of reservoirs.
 However, this does not prevent us from suffering from water stress, i.e. when more freshwater is used than is available at certain periods or its use is temporarily restricted.